qaul/qaul.net/clients/multinode-test/README.md

 ## Start Test

-To start the test invoike the program from the shell with the relative path to the built Ember UI
+To start the test invoke the program from the shell with the relative path to the built Ember UI

 ```bash
 # General Example